bacionejs/editor/README.md

 ---

-... or download and run from your file manager
+Or download and run from your file manager

 ---